rvkantpujari/wemeet/README.md

 ### Prerequisites
-What things you need to install and how to install them
+What things you need to install

 ```
 You need to install Django v3.0.8 and Pillow
 ```
-### Installation
+### Installation :man_technologist:
 A step by step series of examples that tell you how to get a development env running

 - Install with ```pip```